School psychology program information

-Accreditation by a highly regarded psychology accrediting body ensures that a curriculum complies with acceptable standards of quality.
+Accreditation by a highly regarded psychological accrediting body ensures that a curriculum complies with acceptable standards of quality.
 It also means that other educational institutions recognize such a program when transferring credits.
-Moreover, an increasing number of employers also look at accreditation when considering candidates.
+An increasing number of employers also look at accreditation when considering candidates.
 The following are some of the primary bodies that accredit degree programs in the field of psychology:

 - The National Association of School Psychologists (NASP) grants national approval and accreditation of specialist-level graduate and doctoral degree programs in school psychology.